-- Critical Analysis and Reasoning: Students must be able to synthesize resources and use higher-level thinking and analytical skills to support their reasoning. - Scientific/Quantitative Reasoning: Students must be able to apply quantitative reasoning and methods, including the experimental method, mathematical formulae, and statistical analysis, to solving problems. - Information Literacy: Students must be able to determine the extent of information needed, access the needed information effectively and efficiently, evaluate information and its sources critically, incorporate the information into their knowledge base, and understand the economic, legal, and social issues surrounding the use of information, and access and use the information ethically and legally. - Effective Communication: Students must demonstrate fluency in both written and oral communications.
-Students will examine situational, cultural, and personal contexts to compose clear and complete communications. - Cultural Awareness and Diverse Perspectives: Students must explore various cultures to understand a diverse world and to compete in the global marketplace. - Technological Competency: Students must demonstrate basic knowledge of fundamental computer operations and software applications. - Values and Ethics: Students should be able to explain their own values and beliefs, as well as to understand the histories and cultures behind those values, and understand the complexities underlying moral and ethical questions and the consequences of choices we make as individuals and as members of communities.
+- Critical Thinking: Students must be able to read and think critically in order to synthesize knowledge gleaned from a wide range of sources.
+Students must demonstrate the ability to use higher-level thinking and analytical skills and to support their judgment, in their disciplines and in resolving ethical dilemmas. - Scientific/Quantitative Reasoning: Students must be able to apply quantitative reasoning and methods, including the experimental method, mathematical formulae, and statistical analysis, to solving problems. - Information Literacy: Students must be able to determine the extent of information needed, access the needed information effectively and efficiently, evaluate information and its sources critically, incorporate the information into their knowledge base, and understand the economic, legal, and social issues surrounding the use of information, and access and use the information ethically and legally. - Effective Communication: Students must demonstrate fluency in both written and oral communications.
+They must use information literacy, rhetorical training, and critical thinking to create clear written reports, speeches, and oral reports in Standard English.
+They must be able to comprehend written material. - Awareness of a Diverse World: Students must develop an understanding and appreciation of various cultures in order to live in a diverse world and to compete in the global marketplace. - Technological Expertise: Students must perform fundamental computer operations, use software applications, and demonstrate basic knowledge of computer theory.
+These are all essential skills in a technological society for problem-solving, communication, information access, and data analysis. - Values: Students should be able to explain their own values and beliefs, as well as to understand the histories and cultures behind those values.
+Students will investigate and describe their values, and the value systems of other cultures, for both professional success and also for personal fulfillment. - Ethics: Students must understand the complexities underlying moral and ethical questions and the consequences of choices we make as individuals and as members of communities.